-The biggest advantage of a custom stand-up pouch is its versatility.
+The biggest advantage of a custom stand up pouch is its versatility.
 They can be manufactured in a wide range of sizes with added features such as a tear notch for easy opening, hang holes for in-store pegboard displays and the addition of various types of closures if a resealable stand up pouch is desired.
-The ability to stand- up comes from adding a bottom gusset during the manufacturing process, which in “packaging speak” means it has a piece of material that lies horizontal to the surface the pouch will be placed on that becomes the base allowing the pouch to stand vertically.
-Below are some of the most important advantages for stand-up pouches:
+The ability to stand-up comes from adding a bottom gusset during the manufacturing process, which in “packaging speak” means it has a piece of material that lies horizontal to the surface the pouch will be placed on that becomes the base allowing the pouch to stand vertically.
+Below are some of the most important advantages for custom stand up pouches:

 • Resealability – Stand-up pouches often have a zipper to enhance consumer convenience because stand up pouches usually contain a product that will be accessed multiple times before it is emptied, such as nuts, dog treats, pancake mix, etc. The zipper also protects the remaining contents while being stored after the pouch has initially been opened.
 Simply stated, a reclosable feature allows the stand up bag to be enjoyed more than once at maximum freshness.